JuliaPlots/PlotlyJS.jl/docs/syncplots.md

 typealias JupyterPlot SyncPlot{JupyterDisplay}
 ```

+!!! note
-**Note:** 2 way communication between javascript and Julia is possible in the
+    2 way communication between javascript and Julia is possible in the
     notebook, it just has not been implemented